December 2024

 - HEPI’s Undergraduate fees revisited report, which proposes a 10-point plan to strengthen the system, including introducing a 20-year repayment term on student loans and a minimum student loan repayment of £10 per week after graduation

-Delegates will assess what is needed from regulators, government and the sector itself to effectively identify and respond to emerging financial risks, and develop regulatory frameworks that provide clarity on the conditions for intervention and support, as well as options for future funding settlements that work for universities, staff, students and the taxpayer.
+Delegates assessed what is needed from regulators, government and the sector itself to effectively identify and respond to emerging financial risks, and develop regulatory frameworks that provide clarity on the conditions for intervention and support, as well as options for future funding settlements that work for universities, staff, students and the taxpayer.

-Further sessions bring out discussion on next steps for UK HEI business models, and latest developments in wider initiatives aimed at restructuring and diversifying income streams to improve the sector’s resilience, including approaches to strategic business partnerships and the commercialisation of research.
+Further sessions brought out discussion on next steps for UK HEI business models, and latest developments in wider initiatives aimed at restructuring and diversifying income streams to improve the sector’s resilience, including approaches to strategic business partnerships and the commercialisation of research.

 - student numbers: strategies and best practice for sustaining enrolment levels - impact of increased tuition fees on student recruitment - role of increasing maintenance loans in line with inflation in supporting effected groups to afford university